aslak3/matrix-display/README.md

 All of the notifications that happen in my Home Assistant setup go through an automation script.
 This script can, based on how it is called, generate alerts on the user phones, or it will speak the notification via the Nabu-Casa Text To Speech service, or it will put the notification on the matrix display via an MQTT publish service call.
 I use notifications for such things as:

-* When it's going to rain
+* When it's going to rain (it might be fun to try to get the buzzer to play back some pitter-patter noises)
 * When Home Assistant detects someone is on their way home
 * Upcoming appointments in the calendar